carlynorama/ExploreGlobals/README.md

 #### CounterCompromise.swift

 - pro: better than nothing.
+- con:
-- con: a lot of work for EVERY global and still potentially a bunch of new C.
+    - a lot of work for EVERY global and still potentially a bunch of new C.
+    - every CounterCompromise points to same global var location. requires discipline to only use shared.

 ### Header Tricks?